Damar Hamlin discharged after spending more than a week hospitalized due to a cardiac arrest - Local News 8

 Hamlin’s heart had stopped, and medical responders revived it twice before putting him into an ambulance and taking him to the hospital.
 The immediate actions of medical personnel were vital to “not just saving his life, but his neurological function,” said Pritts.

-The horrifying scene of Hamlin suddenly falling on his back after standing up after the tackle unsettled his teammates, the other players and the millions of watching fans.
+The horrifying scene of Hamlin suddenly falling on his back after standing up following the tackle unsettled his teammates, the other players and millions of watching fans.

 The game was initially postponed and later cancelled by the NFL — a decision several former football players said was a sign of a shift in prioritizing players’ mental and physical health.